Wix vs Shopify — Which is Better?

 Example of a paid-for Shopify theme, ‘Pipeline.’
 This is priced at $360 in the Shopify app store.

-But ultimately, in terms of the quantity of templates, Wix is the winner — you can view its template range here.
+But ultimately, in terms of the quantity of templates, Wix is the winner — and you can view its template range here.

 What about the quality, though?